-A total of 48 HER-2+ MBC patients were analyzed retrospectively in this study.
-All the patients received longterm anti-HER-2 therapy with trastuzumab (period of application was longer than 20 months) simultaneously with other systemic treatment modalities (chemotherapy, hormonal therapy) regarding to characteristics of the disease since July 2004 at University Clinic for Radiotherapy and Oncology in Skopje.
-In 10 patients, the disease was initially diagnosed in stage IV, while in 38 patients, disease relapse was registered after initial treatment for early-stage BC.
-The study also included patients who had previously received trastuzumab as part of adjuvant treatment.
-HER-2 status was determined locally by immunohistochemical analysis or with in situ hybridization in accordance with the recommendations of the American Society of Clinical Oncology / College of American Pathologists, initially at primary diagnosis or with analysis of tumor tissue obtained by biopsy of the metastatic (secondary) lesion [15].
+A total of 48 patients with metastatic HER2 positive breast cancer (HER2+ MBC) were analyzed retrospectively in this study.
+All the patients received long-term anti-HER2 therapy with trastuzumab (period of application was longer than 20 months) at the same time with other systemic treatment modalities (chemotherapy, hormonal therapy) regarding to characteristics of the disease since July 2004 at University Clinic for Radiotherapy and Oncology in Skopje.
+In 10 patients, the disease was initially diagnosed in stage IV, while in 38 patients disease relapse was registered after initial treatment for early-stage breast cancer.
+The study also included those patients who have previously received trastuzumab as part of adjuvant treatment.
+HER2 status was determined locally by immunohistochemical analysis (IHC) or with in situ hybridization (ISH) in accordance with the recommendations of the American Society of Clinical Oncology/College of American Pathologists (ASCO/CAP) [15], initially at primary diagnosis or with analysis of tumor tissue obtained by biopsy of metastatic (secondary) lesion.

-In 38 patients diagnosed initially with early breast cancer (eBC) in whom metastatic disease occurred later after disease-free interval, parameters related to the clinical and pathological features of the primary tumor and the adjuvant oncological treatment were analyzed: primary stage of the disease, hormone receptor status (estrogen receptor and progesterone receptor), adjuvant treatment with anthracyclines, and trastuzumab.
-The characteristics of metastatic disease and the type of treatment were analyzed in all 48 patients with HER-2+ MBC.
-Analyzed parameters included: presence of visceral metastases (lung, liver, pleura, peritoneum, pleural effusion, ascites), presence of non-visceral metastases (bones, skin, lymph nodes, contralateral breast), presence of brain metastases, number and type of systemic therapies for metastatic disease treatment applied concurrently during trastuzumab therapy.
-The median time to the first progression of the disease (invasive disease-free survival) in 38 patients with initially diagnosed eBC was obtained by this analysis.
+In 38 patients diagnosed initially with early breast cancer (eBC) in whom metastatic disease occurred later after disease free interval, parameters related to the clinical and pathological features of the primary tumor and the adjuvant oncological treatment were analyzed: primary stage of the disease, hormone receptor status (estrogen receptor -ER and progesterone receptor-PR), adjuvant treatment with anthracyclines, and trastuzumab.
+The characteristics of metastatic disease and the type of treatment were analyzed in all 48 patients with HER2+ MBC.
+Analyzed parameters included: presence of visceral metastases (lung, liver, pleura, peritoneum, pleural effusion, ascites), presence of non-visceral metastases (bones, skin, lymph nodes, contralateral breast), presence of brain metastases, number, and type of systemic therapies for metastatic disease treatment applied concurrently during trastuzumab therapy.
+The median time to the first progression of the disease (invasive disease-free survival- IDFS) in 38 patients with initially diagnosed early breast cancer was obtained by this analysis.
 In all 48 patients, the duration of trastuzumab therapy and trastuzumab toxicity were analyzed by obtaining LVEF values by echocardiography.
-The initial time-points for the above-mentioned statistical analyses were as follows: the date of initial diagnosis, the date of first relapse of the disease for patients with initially diagnosed eBC, and the date of initiation of trastuzumab therapy for metastatic disease in all 48 patients.
+The initial time points for the above-mentioned statistical analyses were: the date of initial diagnosis, the date of first relapse of the disease for patients with initially diagnosed early breast cancer, and the date of initiation of trastuzumab therapy for metastatic disease in all 48 patients.
 The patients who were alive were censored with the date of the final observation point (data cut-off at April 2021).

-Cardiac toxicity was assessed by obtaining of LVEF values according to standard clinical practice every three months during anti-HER-2 therapy application period with regard to the protocol (or more frequently as it was indicated).
-LVEF values were collected and evaluated at three time-points for each individual patient: at the beginning (LVEF before initiating trastuzumab treatment as the first-line treatment for MBC), in the middle (LVEF in mid-treatment period for each individual patient), and at the end of treatment period (LVEF final measurement) for each patient separately.
+Cardiac toxicity was assessed by obtaining of LVEF values according to standard clinical practice in every 3 months during anti-HER2 therapy application period regarding to the protocol (or more frequently as it was indicated).
+LVEF values were collected and evaluated at 3 time points for each individual patient: at the beginning (LVEF before initiating trastuzumab treatment as first line treatment for MBC), in the middle (LVEF in mid-treatment period for each individual patient), and at the end of treatment period (LVEF final measurement) for each patient separately.
 Informed consent from the patients or family members of deceased patients who were included in the analysis was obtained to use their data for scientific purposes.
 The database with clinical and demographic characteristics of the patients was formed using the medical records and the electronic database of the Clinic.